-The Robert and Kathleen Glines Endowed Scholarship will be awarded annually to a non-traditional student for one year.
+The Robert and Kathleen Glines Endowed Scholarship is awarded annually to a non-traditional student for one year.
 The scholarship committee will select the recipient.
-This award is funded by proceeds from the estate of Robert and Kathleen Glines.
+This scholarship is funded by proceeds from the estate of Robert and Kathleen Glines

 GOLF TOURNAMENT NON-TRADITIONAL ENDOWED SCHOLARSHIP